-Mr. Alex Wachira born in 1982, was appointed the Principal Secretary, State Department for Energy in December 2, 2022.
+Mr. Alex Wachira born in 1982, was appointed the Principal Secretary, State Department for Energy in 2nd December 2022.
 He holds a Bachelor of Science degree from the University of Nairobi and is currently pursuing a Master of Arts degree in Leadership at Pan African Christian University.
-He is a member of the Institute of Directors (K).